kehantan/labbook/docs/buffers_solutions/gel_washing.rst

 **Objective:** To prepare washing solution for SDS-PAGE.

-* The final concentrations are 50% (v/v) of methanol in water with 10% (v/v) acetic acid
+* Final concentrations = 50% (v/v) methanol, 10% (v/v) acetic acid, in distilled water

 **Materials**

 * Methanol
-* MilliQ water or distilled water
+* Distilled water
-* Acetic acid
+* Glacial acetic acid
+* Measuring cylinder

 **Procedure**

 #.
 Add 50 mL of methanol and 10 mL of acetic acid into 40 mL of distilled water.
 #.
 Mix well.
+#.
+Label and store at bench.